TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/GFX.rst

 ============================

-The following configuration variables can be used to configure settings for the handling images and graphics:
+The following configuration variables can be used to configure settings for the handling of images and graphics:

 ..  contents::
     :local: